QuinteroSantiago/CodeCapsules/README.md

 #### project3:

 planRoute.cpp: Plans the shortest route for a gLyft driver to visit planets based on their locations and names.

+### Health App

+#### SRS
+This directory contains the Software Requirements Specification (SRS) document for a health application.

+* File Structure
+  * Software Requirements Specification.MD: A comprehensive SRS document detailing the requirements for a health application.
+* Overview of SRS
+  * Introduction: Provides an overview of the document, its purpose, and the product scope.
+  * Product Overview: Describes the product's context, perspective, functions, constraints, user characteristics, assumptions, and dependencies.
+  * Requirements: Details the external interfaces, functional requirements, quality of service, compliance, design and implementation considerations, and verification methods.
+  * Appendixes: Contains additional information and references.

+#### diet_provider
+This directory contains the primary function for providing diet plans based on user input.

+* File Structure
+  * README.MD: Details the development process and functionalities of the diet provider.
+  * main.cpp: Main program that interacts with the user to create an ideal diet plan.
+  * legacy_systems/first_incomplete_prototype.cpp: An early prototype of the diet provider.
+* Overview of diet_provider
+**Process**:

+Creates a list of vectors.
+Determines calories needed based on user input.
+Allows the user to choose their weight goal (gain, lose, or maintain).
+Creates the ideal diet plan.
+Uses linear search to find the best diet from a database.

+#### workout_routine
+This directory contains the workout routine generator.

+* File Structure
+  * main.cpp: Main program that generates a workout routine based on user input.